EternalSaga/RGL/README.md

 -   **Robust Asset Pipeline:** Integrates **Assimp** to load complex 3D models and their materials.
 The framework includes a comprehensive texture cache and can process node hierarchies, merge meshes, and handle PBR material properties.
 -   **High-Performance Instancing:** Supports hardware-accelerated instanced rendering, making it possible to render thousands of objects (like grass or rocks) with minimal CPU overhead.
 -   **RAII-Compliant C++ Wrappers:** Provides clean, safe, and modern C++ wrappers for OpenGL objects (`VAO`, `VBO`, `Shader`, `Texture`), ensuring proper resource management.
+-   **Bindless Textures:** Transition to `glGetTextureHandleARB` to completely eliminate the cumbersome and limited `texture unit` system, allowing for a virtually unlimited number of textures in shaders.
+-   **Self Adjustable Camera:** The camera is designed to adjust dynamically based on the model size.

 ## 📂 Project Structure